Identity Verification through ACSP

 • Marriage certificate or civil partnership certificate

-• Non-photographic work permit
+• Non-photographic immigration document, visa, or work permit

 • Bank or building society statement